-The United States has a long-standing tradition of resolving the international disputes that its nationals have against foreign governments through the international claims law process.
-The U.S. seeks to make Americans whole and thereby achieving justice when their rights have been violated by a foreign government.
+The United States has a long-standing tradition of resolving international disputes involving its nationals against foreign governments through the international claims law process.
+The U.S. seeks to make Americans whole and thereby achieve justice when a foreign government has violated their rights.
 There are many ways to resolve international claim disputes.

-Out of the forty-seven claims programs administered by the FCSC, against eighteen countries, only two programs have not been successfully settled: Cuba and the Soviet claims programs.
+Of the 47 claims programs administered by the FCSC against 18 countries, only two have not been successfully settled: the Cuba and Soviet programs.
 Over fifty years have passed since these claims were evaluated and certified by the FCSC.
 There are many Americans who are not even aware that they may be a successor in interest of possibly a significant claim against the governments of Russia or Cuba.

 PobleteTamargo understands this claims process and is prepared to effectively assist certified claimants with their claims or to assist potential claimants in future claims programs.